-The Department of Arabic and Islamic Studies focuses on the Arab world, Islam and the Middle East, including its history, religion, society, thought, culture and politics, as well as Arabic language and media.
+The Department of Arabic Language and Cultures focuses on the Arab world, Islam and the Middle East, including its history, religion, society, thought, culture and politics, as well as Arabic language and media.

 The department’s research strengths include Islamic political thought, Islamic-Christian relations, Islam in the modern world, fundamentalism, women’s issues, Arab political culture, Arabic literature, and Arab and Muslim Australian community and youth issues.

 The Chair of Department, Senior Lecturer Dr Nijmeh Hajjar’s research interests and publications cover: Arabic as a living language, modern Arabic literary criticism, Arab political and social thought, the city in modern Arabic literature & film, the language of modern Arabic political discourse, women, gender issues and patriarchy in Arab societies, traditions of Islamic religious poetry.
 She has worked as a post-doctoral research fellow at this university, and a lecturer & researcher at the ANU.
 She is a Member of the Academic Council, Ameen Rihani Institute, Washington DC.